 Let’s talk collectively about what causes the three toe deformities in the picture above.

-Toes consist of three bones – just like your fingers (except your big toe has two bones, like your thumb).
+Toes consist of three bones – just like your fingers (except your big toe which has two bones, like your thumb).
 Normally, all three bones sit straight and in line – just like if you hold your finger out straight out.
-They sit straight thanks to the support of ligaments and the fine balancing act between the pull of two pairs of tendons.
+They sit straight thanks to the support of ligaments and the fine balancing act between the pull of tendons.